 The biggest criteria we used to select online traffic schools was honesty.
 There are dozens and dozens of companies online that will be more than happy to sell you something, no matter what state you happen to reside in.
 But they get slippery when we investigated whether or not those states actually accept traffic schools or defensive driving classes to either reinstate a suspended license or reduce insurance surcharges.

 On several websites, you can select any state and be provided with a generic $30 to $40 class.
 That class promises to -- in one example -- "Improve your driving," but there's no language that suggests it will reduce a surcharge or help get a driver's license reinstated.
 When we investigated deeper into the FAQs, the answers were predictably murky.
 In this example, we knew that Massachusetts doesn't accept any kind of traffic school for reinstating licenses or reducing surcharges.
 Yet:

-Reputable companies that offer state-sanctioned traffic school or defensive driving programs are clear that the classes they offer are accepted to reduce fines or surcharges, and they offer them only for the states in which they're licensed.
+Reputable companies that offer state-sanctioned traffic school or defensive driving programs (see our deep investigation into iDriveSafely here) are clear that the classes they offer are accepted to reduce fines or surcharges, and they offer them only for the states in which they're licensed.

 All of the companies we've recommended are licensed.
 That's not saying much, though.
 The states that license these schools seem to have a pretty generous licensing program.
 California has a list of traffic school providers in the thousands.

 Costs for these classes vary pretty significantly.
 Some areas cheap as $5 and they'll tout that in the name of the company, like "$2 Traffic School".
 Costs for the more legitimate providers are in the $20 range, depending on the state.

 We visited a lot of traffic school websites with really sketchy names and even sketchier websites.
 We've checked all of the sites we've recommended with Google's Transparency Report.